dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 ### Vega APUs

 AMD Vega APUs are not natively supported by macOS.
-However, there is a WIP alpha kext, NootedRed, that aims to patch the AMD graphics drivers to support Vega APUs.
-As this kext is in alpha, it is not recommended for daily use.
-Please see its website for more information.
+However, there is a WIP kext, NootedRed, that aims to patch the AMD graphics drivers to support Vega APUs.
+It is not fully functional: please see its website for more information.

 Supported iGPUs: